Economy of Namibia

 The economy of Namibia has a modern market sector, which produces most of the country's wealth, and a traditional subsistence sector.
-Although the majority of the population engages in subsistence agriculture and herding, Namibia has more than 200,000 skilled workers and a considerable number of well-trained professionals and managerials.
+Although the majority of the population engages in subsistence agriculture and herding, Namibia has more than 200,000 skilled workers and a considerable number of well-trained professionals and managers.

 Overview

-Namibia is a higher-middle-income country with an estimated annual GDP per capita of US$5,828 but has extreme inequalities in income distribution and standard of living.
+Namibia is a higher-middle-income country with an annual GDP per capita of N$79,431 in 2022, but has extreme inequalities in income distribution and standard of living.
 It has the second-highest Gini coefficient out of all nations, with a coefficient of 59.1 as of 2015.
 Only South Africa has a higher Gini coefficient.
+However, this statistic may be misleading, as many Namibians in rural areas such as the northern regions do not live on the monetary system are self-sustainable with agriculture and farming.

 Since independence, the Namibian Government has pursued free-market economic principles designed to promote commercial development and job creation to bring disadvantaged Namibians into the economic mainstream.
 To facilitate this goal, the government has actively courted donor assistance and foreign investment.
 The liberal Foreign Investment Act of 1990 provides guarantees against nationalisation, freedom to remit capital and profits, currency convertibility, and a process for settling disputes equitably.
 Namibia also is addressing the sensitive issue of agrarian land reform in a pragmatic manner.
 However, the government runs and owns a number of companies such as TransNamib and NamPost, most of which need frequent financial assistance to stay afloat.

 The country's sophisticated formal economy is based on capital-intensive industry and farming.
 However, Namibia's economy is heavily dependent on the earnings generated from primary commodity exports in a few vital sectors, including minerals, especially diamonds, livestock, and fish.
 Furthermore, the Namibian economy remains integrated with the economy of South Africa, as 47% of Namibia's imports originate from there.

 In 1993, Namibia became a signatory of the General Agreement on Tariffs and Trade (GATT), and the Minister of Trade and Industry represented Namibia at the Marrakech signing of the Uruguay Round Agreement in April 1994.
 Namibia also is a member of the International Monetary Fund and the World Bank.

 In January 2021, President Hage Geingob formed the Namibia Investment Promotion and Development Board (NIPDB) led by Nangula Nelulu Uaandja.
 The NIPDB commenced operations as an autonomous entity in the Namibian Presidency and was established to reform the country's economic sector.